Akmeh/api-transformer/README.md

 # API Transformer

-Using Laravel/Lumen as a framework and Fract PHP League I need a fast way to create controllers giving them proper format
+Using Laravel/Lumen as a framework and Fractal PHP League I need a fast way to create controllers giving them proper format

 ## How to use it on your controllers